Area51 Project - Mike's 2006 Powertek REV:

 We managed to carefully straighten the area using steel angle iron and C-clamps then bolted a piece of steel flat bar in place to sturdy up the weakened tunnel.
 It's not perfect but much better than it was before the repair.

 With the bulkhead braces installed, I was ready to reinstall the motor.
 As mentioned previously, the engine will fit in with the RAVE valves and reed cages installed, so I left them on, but took out the spark plugs.
 When I had the engine half way in, I connected the Oil Pump Cable, main oil feed line, impulse line for the fuel pump and bolted on the starting motor.
 The engine slid in the rest of the way with a little wiggling and negotiation but it really wasn't too bad.
 The rest of the job involved reinstalling the Y-Pipe & bolts with red lock-tite, connecting all the electrical & vacuum lines, installing the carburetors, and bolting up the recoil starter.
-Once ready I turned the sled over a bunch of times (holding the oiler wide open to remove air) to pump gas to the carbs.
-The sled started up with a small amount of mixed gas dropped into the cylinders and ran great.
-I bled the cooling system with the front of the sled raised higher then the rear to remove air from the heat exchanger.
+When everything was checked and re-checked I pulled the sled over a bunch of times holding the oiler wide open to remove air & pump gas to the carbs.
+The sled fired right up with a small amount of mixed gas dropped into the cylinders and ran great.
+I bled the cooling system by elevating the front of sled to remove air from the heat exchanger.

 January 19, 2013 Goulds Solo shakedown run.
-With no one else available to go for a rip, I really wanted to take advantage of our first major snowfall and test rode project REV after the major repairs this past fall.
+With no one else available to go for a rip, I really wanted to take advantage of our first major snowfall and test rode Project Powertek after the major repairs these past few months.

 The sled ran great!
 The motor is very strong and never caused a moments grief.
-Suspension of this machine is so far ahead of my 1997 it's truly a pleasure to ride in every way!
+The suspension on this machine is so far ahead of my 1997 Project Renegade, it's truly a a night and day difference!

 January 20, 2013 Goulds to Witless Bay with Todd, Bill & Long.
-The following day the crew was ready to head out for a crew rip grabbing a bite to eat in Witless Bay.
-Again the machine is running great!
+The following day the boys were ready to head out for a crew rip, we did so leaving from the Goulds and grabbed a bite to eat in Witless Bay.
+Again the machine is running & riding great!

 January 26, 2013 Goulds to Witless Bay with Maffer, Danny and Brian.
-Same ride, different crew!
+Same ride, different crew still just absolutely awesome!

 January 27, 2013 Goulds rip with the Crew!
-Another day with snow so yup another ride exploring new trails from Northern Pond, Goulds to Witless Bay line.
+Another day, more snow, so yup another ride exploring new trails from Northern Pond, Goulds to Witless Bay line.

 February 16, 2013 Whitbourne Ice Fishing.
-We may have missed an annual cabin trip this year but we never missed a trip to Goulds Pond as Maffer, Gavin and I headed up for a day ice fishing!
+We may have missed an annual cabin trip this year but we never missed a trip to Goulds Pond as Maffer, Gavin and I headed up for a day ice fishing and a rip on the sleds!

 With all of the work completed last year on project Powertek I'm pleased to say that the sled ran great all season!
-The new/used motor is holding up well, although not the most reliable engine Bombardier ever designed, it certainly pulls like a train!
+The new/used motor is holding up great, the 800 is not renown for being the most reliable engine Bombardier ever designed, but it certainly pulls like a train!
 The new shocks greatly improved the ride and handling of this sled, and the coating on the tunnel and paint on the slide rails is also holding up perfectly.

 Late last season I installed an Equus water temperature gauge so that I can easily monitor engine temperature and not rely on the "it's too late" warning light to come on.
-This installation has been detailed in my How To's article on the Projects in the Shed page.
+This installation has been detailed in the How To's section of the site.

 It's held in place with 4 10mm bolts, and two bolts for the hood hinge also have to be removed and swapped to the new bumper.